-Rabat is often overlooked by visitors, but it's easy to get to by train from Casablanca (1hr) or Marrakech (4hrs).
-Check out the medina, the kasbah and just enjoy the ocean breeze and relative tranquility.
+Visitors often overlook rabat, but it's easy to get to by train from Casablanca (1hr) or Marrakech (4hrs).
+Check out the medina, the kasbah, and enjoy the ocean breeze and relative tranquility.

 You don't have to dress like Miranda, but bearing your shoulders and cleavage like Samantha is not a great idea either.
-Remember the movie is supposed to be in Abu Dhabi which is much more conservative than Morocco when it comes to what women wear.
-In Morocco, a mid-length skirt, jeans, and t-shirt is fine.
-There are lots of tourists in Morocco and the people are generally tolerant.
-If you don't want to attract lots of unwanted attention stay away from small shorts, mini-skirts, and tight tank tops.
+Remember, the movie is supposed to be in Abu Dhabi, which is much more conservative than Morocco when it comes to what women wear.
+In Morocco, a mid-length skirt, jeans, and a t-shirt are fine.
+There are lots of tourists in Morocco, and the people are generally tolerant.
+If you don't want to attract lots of unwanted attention, stay away from small shorts, mini-skirts, and tight tank tops.

-Is it Safe for Women to Travel Alone in Morocco?
+Is it Safe for Women to Travel Alone?